Things to Do in Sarajevo in August

 Europe's biggest film festival east of Vienna screens documentaries in Baščaršija's stone courtyards and indie features in the Art Cinema Kriterion.
 The 2026 edition runs mid-August; free outdoor seats fill by 8 PM, so bring a jacket for the 10 PM temperature drop.

 Every Friday and Saturday night in August, the spa town of Ilidža (20 minutes by tram) hosts open-air concerts under plane trees that smell like vanilla pods when it gets dark.
-Traditional sevdah bands play until midnight; locals dance barefoot on grass still warm from the day.
+Traditional sevdah bands play until midnight.
+Locals dance barefoot on grass still warm from the day.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid